rodolfo-enq/gasification/README.md

 **Equilibrium model**

-RODRIGUES, R.; MUNIZ, A. R.; MARCILIO, N. R. Evaluation of biomass and coal co-gasification of Brazilian feedstock using a chemical equilibrium model. *Brazilian Journal of Chemical Engineering*, 2015.
-(Accepted for publication).
+RODRIGUES, R.; MUNIZ, A. R.; MARCILIO, N. R. Evaluation of biomass and coal co-gasification of Brazilian feedstock using a chemical equilibrium model. *Brazilian Journal of Chemical Engineering*, Vol. 33, No. 2, p.
+401-414, 2016.

 ```
 @Article{Rodrigues2015a,